ph4ntonn/Stowaway/README_EN.md

 Stowaway currently supports multiple ways of reconnection, briefly summarized as follows

-First of all, when the parent node goes offline, only one kind of node will voluntarily exit: The node in active mode and has no reconnection settings at startup.
+First of all, when the parent node goes offline, only one kind of node will voluntarily exit: The node under active mode and has no reconnection settings at startup.

 If reconnection setting is set, the node will try to reconnect in the specified time interval